Key Takeaways

 Start with free tools (AIF360, SHAP, LIME) for baseline.
 Scale to enterprise platforms for continuous monitoring.

-- D1 Bias Debt: Start with IBM AI Fairness 360 — free, open-source, 70+ fairness metrics, 10 bias mitigation algorithms.
+- D1 Bias Debt: Start with IBM AI Fairness 360, free, open-source, 70+ fairness metrics, 10 bias mitigation algorithms.
 It supports Python and R and is the industry standard for initial bias assessment.
-For production monitoring, layer Fiddler AI (real-time bias detection, compliance dashboards) or Truera (model intelligence).
+For production monitoring, layer Fiddler AI (real-time bias detection, compliance dashboards) or Arize AI (agent and model observability).
 Fairlearn from Microsoft provides additional mitigation algorithms.
 The 80/20 rule (four-fifths rule) remains the standard disparate impact threshold.

 - D2 Transparency Debt: SHAP and LIME are the primary explainability methods for feature importance analysis.
 Model cards (standardized documentation) and data sheets provide the documentation backbone.
 MLflow, Neptune, or Weights & Biases automate model registry and documentation.

-- D3 Governance Debt: The Minimum Viable Governance framework provides the structural starting point.
+- D3 Governance Debt: Our Minimum Viable Governance framework provides the structural starting point.
 The NIST AI Risk Management Framework provides the compliance crosswalk.
-Internal audit cadence — quarterly at minimum — provides the operational rhythm.
-Our MVG framework provides the 90-day implementation path.
+Internal audit cadence, quarterly at minimum, provides the operational rhythm.

 - D4 Privacy Debt: Data Protection Impact Assessment (DPIA) tools for GDPR compliance.
 Consent management platforms for AI-specific opt-in.
-Data classification tools for sensitivity mapping.
+Data lineage and cataloging tools for provenance tracking.
 The ICO provides practical guidance for AI-specific data protection.

-- D5 Accountability Debt: RACI matrices for ownership clarity.
-Decision logs for attribution.
+- D5 Accountability Debt: Decision-logging systems for attribution.
 Immutable audit trails for evidence preservation.
+Vendor risk registers with AI-specific liability clauses.
 AI inventory systems for centralized ownership tracking.
 The EDPB checklist provides a regulatory-aligned starting point.

 The tool landscape is maturing rapidly.
 Gartner projects that AI regulation will fuel a billion-dollar market for AI governance platforms.
 But you do not need to wait for the market to mature.
 AIF360 is free today.
 SHAP is free today.
-A RACI matrix costs nothing.
-The tools exist — the gap is organizational will, not technological capability.
+An escalation matrix costs nothing.
+The tools exist.
+The gap is organizational will, not technological capability.

 The 90-Minute Ethical Debt Audit